CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-deleteCustomerAccount.md

 Please provide the following information for the delete:

-* Your first and last name (must be a user registered with CenturyLink for the account)
+* Your first and last name (must be a user registered with Lumen for the account)
 * Your company's name
 * If you do not already have the ability, request to delete your AWS account and your reason for the request.